Advanced: PvE Legendaries

 Overall Legendary Rankings

 We have two competitive Legendary options: Charred Passions and Stormstout’s Last Keg, but they are good in different scenarios.
-For optimal play, you will want both.
+For optimal play as a non-Kyrian, you will want both.
 However, due to the lengthy process to obtain legendaries, you will want to pick one to craft first.
 Our recommendations are based on the kind of content you plan to focus on:

 At this time, there are not other legendary options that are worth crafting for competitive PvE content, though there are several that may be of interest for world content and Torghast.
 Read on for details.